CPTPP partner: Japan

 - Japan is one of Canada’s most successful markets for forest products and value-added wood products.

 - CPTPP gains in this sector include the elimination of all Japanese tariffs on forest products and value-added wood products.
-This will provide significant opportunities for Canadian wood exporters in the Japanese market.
+This provides significant opportunities for Canadian wood exporters in the Japanese market.
 Products include lumber, plywood and veneer panels, oriented strand board, worked coniferous and non-coniferous wood, and sheets for veneering.

 - Date Modified: